AFAgarap/ecommerce-reviews-analysis/README.md

-# Analysis on E-Commerce Reviews, with Sentiment Classification using Bidirectional Recurrent Neural Network (RNN)
+Statistical Analysis on E-Commerce Reviews, with Sentiment Classification using Bidirectional Recurrent Neural Network (RNN)
+===

 The full paper on this project may be read at [ResearchGate](https://goo.gl/1z43ax).